open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 ## Resolved Semantic Convention Registry Format

-The following properties are proposed for a resolved semantic convention registry:
+The following properties are proposed for a resolved registry:

-- Resolved semantic convention registry must be easy to consume and to publish
+- Resolved registry must be easy to consume and to publish
   - Accessible via a URL.
   - Self-contained, i.e. a single file.
   - No `ref`, no `extends`, no `imports`, no alias, no other complex constructs.
   - Yaml or JSON format so resolved registries can be easily consumed by any tool.
 - Optional lineage section.

-The content of a resolved semantic convention registry depends on the:
+The content of a resolved registry depends on the:
 - The semantic convention files composing the registry to resolve.
-- The semantic convention registries imported.
+- The registries imported.
 - The configuration specified during the resolution process.
   - Include all the entities of the imported registries
   - Include only the referenced entities of the imported registries.

-More specifically, a resolved semantic convention registry contains:
+More specifically, a resolved registry contains:
-- All the attributes registry specified locally in the semantic convention registry.
+- All the attributes registry specified locally in the registry.
-- All the groups specified locally in the semantic convention registry.
+- All the groups specified locally in the registry.
 - All the attributes and groups imported but not re-exported locally are not included in the resolved registry.
 A re-exported entity is an entity that is imported and referenced in the local registry with some overriding.

 Open Questions:

 - Do we keep track of the imported registries in the resolved registry?
 If yes, how?
 Lineage?
 - Can we leverage the attribute deduplication mechanism to simplify the merging of imported registries?
+ToDo -> Explain attribute deduplication mechanism.
 - Can we extend the deduplication mechanism to the signals?
 - Materialized resolved registry (what see the jq, template and policy engines) vs Published resolved registry.
   - Materialized Resolved Registry: This is what the jq, template and policy engines see.
 In this format there are